jstlwy/sherlock_go/README.md

 I only made it because I wanted to get more practice with programming in Go, but I don't have any ideas of my own.

-- Connections over Tor and color output are not yet supported
+- Connections over Tor not yet supported
+- Color output not yet implemented
 - As the number of goroutines, which is controlled by the `-connections` flag, increases, so will the number of false negatives
 - Go's `regexp` package does not support negative lookahead
-- I have not yet implemented the handling of variables in POST requests

 ## License